KrynickiJarek/PanelCreator/README.md

 ## Visualisation mode

 While working with the editor, the option to activate the visualisation mode is available in the sidebar at any time.
-Editing of icons, titles and frames editing is only possible in edit mode.
+Editing of icons, titles and frames is only possible in edit mode.
 <p align="center">
   <img src="https://github.com/KrynickiJarek/kreatorpaneli/blob/276801c2f0aa884bb8ad4dcbcfd55a5042071e20/src/assets/readme/19_visualisation_mode.png" alt="Visualisation mode"/>
 </p>